CERTCC/Vultron/docs/topics/future_work/cvd_directory.md

     to ensure interoperability between report senders and receivers).
     Some Vendors only want email.
 Others require Reporters to create an account on their bespoke bug-tracking system before reporting.
     Others ask for submissions via a customized web form.
-All of these examples hinder the interoperability of
+These and [other examples](https://vuls.cert.org/confluence/display/CVD/4.2+Reporting) hinder the interoperability of MPCVD processes.
-    MPCVD
-    processes.

-3. It is not always clear which *other* Vendors' products contain the affected product, which limits MPCVD cases' ability to follow the software supply chain.
+3. It is not always clear which *other* Vendors' products contain the affected product, which limits the ability for an MPCVD cases to follow the software supply chain.

 4. Sometimes vulnerabilities arise in protocols or specifications where